0x7f/protog/README.md

 ## TODO

-* parse cmdline arguments (e.g. add debug option)
 * sane error behaviour - not just `exit(1);`
+* support self-referencing messages.
+* supported forbidden keywords like protected which are mapped to protected_
-* use free templated functions that are instatiated for each message.
+* maybe use free templated functions that are instatiated for each message